martinmoec/fable-react-native-how-to/README.md

 # How-to: Set up React Native with F# and Fable

-This is a step-by-step guide to setup a React Native project with F# and Fable (with Elmish).
+This is a step-by-step guide to setup a React Native project with F# and Fable.
 This lets you write React Native apps targeting iOS and Android almost completely through F#!
 Sample files for getting started can be found within this repository.

 ## Requirements
 - React Native
 - Watchman
 - Node.js
 - .NET Core >= 3.0
-- paket
 - yarn (or npm, but i use yarn here)

 # Setup a new React Native project